binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 Run the containers with `--pids-limit` (kernel version 4.3+) and set a sensible value for maximum number of processes that the container can run, based on what the container is expected to be doing.
 By default the PidsLimit value displayed with the following command will be 0.
 0 or -1 means that any number of processes can be forked within the container:

-{linenos=off, lang=bash}
+{title="Query", linenos=off, lang=bash}
     docker inspect -f '{{ .Id }}: PidsLimit={{ .HostConfig.PidsLimit }}' cgroup-test2

+{title="Result", linenos=off, lang=bash}
     93cb84d30291201a84d5676545015220696dbcc72a65a12a0c96cda01dd1d270: PidsLimit=0

 {linenos=off, lang=bash}
     docker run -it --pids-limit=50 --rm --cgroup-parent=4f1f200ce13f2a7a180730f964c6c56d25218d6dd40b027c7b5ee1e551f4eb24 --name=cgroup-test2 ubuntu
     root@a26c39377af9:/#

-{linenos=off, lang=bash}
+{title="Query", linenos=off, lang=bash}
-    docker inspect -f '{{ .Id }}: PidsLimit={{ .HostConfig.PidsLimit }}' cgroup-test2
+    docker inspect -f '{{ .Id }}: PidsLimit={{ .HostConfig.PidsLimit }}'

+{title="Result", linenos=off, lang=bash}
-    a26c39377af9ce6554a1b6a8bffb2043c2c5326455d64c2c8a8cfe53b30b7234: PidsLimit=50
+    cgroup-test2 a26c39377af9ce6554a1b6a8bffb2043c2c5326455d64c2c8a8cfe53b30b7234: PidsLimit=50

 ##### Capabilities {#vps-countermeasures-docker-hardening-docker-host-engine-and-containers-capabilities}

-You can [minimise your set of capabilities](http://rhelblog.redhat.com/2016/10/17/secure-your-containers-with-this-one-weird-trick/) that the root user of the container will run with several ways. `pscap` is a useful command in the `libcap-ng-utils` package in Debian and some other distributions.
+There are several ways you can [minimise your set of capabilities](http://rhelblog.redhat.com/2016/10/17/secure-your-containers-with-this-one-weird-trick/) that the root user of the container will run. `pscap` is a useful command from the `libcap-ng-utils` package in Debian and some other distributions.
 Once installed you can check which capabilities your container built from the `<amazing>` image runs with, by:

 {linenos=off, lang=Bash}
     docker run -d <amazing> sleep 5 >/dev/null; pscap | grep sleep